Home Page › Forums › Misophonia Forum › Marriage at Risk?

-This topic contains 1 reply, has 1 voice, and was last updated by Holly 4 weeks, 1 day ago.
+- This topic has 3 replies, 1 voice, and was last updated 4 years ago by Erin.

 I’m sure that I have misophonia–in hindsight, I believe it manifested at about age 9 or 10, but I didn’t know other people had such aversion to sounds.

 So: how do I save my marriage if the sound of kissing makes me want to throw things?
 That smacking noise–kissing, or eating–enrages me, and makes me want to break something.
 The neighbors’ dog barking; their kids screeching “Mom!
 Mom!
 Mom!” over and over; someone chewing; someone breathing noisily or clearing their throat repetitively; car horns honking; the cat yowling; someone running a nail gun next door (bam. bam. bam. bam.)
 These are all examples of sounds that can put me over the edge, and I have to try to figure out how to stay productive and positive: I leave or turn on loud (non-repetitive) music to try to drown out the offending noise, or I don’t do those things that lead to irritating noises (“no thank you, I’m not hungry,” not feeling intimate, etc.) I’m afraid I’m going to lose my husband if I can’t get over this kissing thing, as he loves it–I can’t make him understand that it’s a deal-breaker for me now, and shuts me down completely.
 I also have TSC (Tuberous Sclerosis Complex, not diagnosed until I was in my 40s!), and TMJ Syndrome with moderate tinnitus, so I wonder if that’s ever been associated with misophonia.
 I also suspect that I might be on the autism spectrum–I’ve taken tests online that indicate it is so, but I do not know how accurate those tests were.
 Anyone out there in my predicament?
 How do I deal with this without going crazy?

 Many thanks for the support.Holly